oracle/oracle-database-operator/docs/sidb/README.md

 ## Kind OracleRestDataService

-The Oracle Database Operator creates the OracleRestDataService (ORDS) kind as a custom resource that enables RESTful API access to the Oracle Database in K8s.
+The Oracle Database Operator creates the OracleRestDataService (ORDS) kind as a custom resource that configures Oracle REST Data Services and enables RESTful API access to the Oracle Database in K8s.

 ### OracleRestDataService template YAML

 The template `.yaml` file for Oracle Rest Data Services (OracleRestDataService kind) is available at [config/samples/sidb/oraclerestdataservice.yaml](config/samples/sidb/oraclerestdataservice.yaml)

-**Note:**
-- For **quick provisioning** of the ORDS, apply the [config/samples/sidb/oraclerestdataservice_create.yaml](../../config/samples/sidb/oraclerestdataservice_create.yaml) file using the command below:

-      kubectl apply -f oraclerestdataservice_create.yaml

-- The `adminPassword` , `ordsPassword` fields of the above `oraclerestdataservice.yaml` file contains secrets for authenticating Single Instance Database and for ORDS user with roles `SQL Administrator, System Administrator, SQL Developer, oracle.dbtools.autorest.any.schema` respectively.
+- The `adminPassword` field of the above `oraclerestdataservice.yaml` file contains secrets for authenticating Single Instance Database and the `ordsPassword` field contains secret for ORDS_PUBLIC_USER user with roles `SQL Administrator, System Administrator, SQL Developer, oracle.dbtools.autorest.any.schema` respectively.
-- To build the ORDS image, please follow the these [instructions](https://github.com/oracle/docker-images/tree/main/OracleRestDataServices#building-oracle-rest-data-services-install-images).
+- To build the ORDS image, please follow the these [GitHub](https://github.com/oracle/docker-images/tree/main/OracleRestDataServices#building-oracle-rest-data-services-install-images) instructions.
 - By default, the ORDS uses self-signed certificates.
 To use certificates from the Certificate Authority, the ORDS image needs to be rebuilt after specifying the values of `ssl.cert` and `ssl.cert.key` in the [standalone.properties](https://github.com/oracle/docker-images/blob/main/OracleRestDataServices/dockerfiles/standalone.properties.tmpl) file.
 This newly built ORDS image should be used in the [config/samples/sidb/oraclerestdataservice.yaml](config/samples/sidb/oraclerestdataservice.yaml) file.

 ### List OracleRestDataServices